maxrohleder/FUME/README.md

 ![example image](https://github.com/maxrohleder/FUME/blob/assets/img/cubes_mapped.png).

-#### NEW: Downsampled Image translation
+#### NEW: Downsampled and padded Image translation

 In Deep Learning models, it is often the case, that images are downsampled.
 The pre-calculated fundamental matrices however require a fixed size (eg. `(976, 976)`).
-To enable a dynamic downsampling without having to instantiate a layer per resolution, we introduced the `downsampled_factor` parameter.
+To enable a dynamic downsampling without having to instantiate a new layer per resolution, we introduced the `downsampled_factor` parameter.

 So, for example, if you downsample an image by a factor of two and now your tensors